ttruga/projectTwo-udacity-blockchainengineer/README.md

   return db.put(3, JSON.stringify(promises[0]))
 });
 ```
-8: Validate blockchain.
+8: Clear the node session, start a new one, then execute steps 3 and 4 and validate blockchain again.
 The chain should now fail with block 3.
 ```
 chain.validateChain();
 ```